jonmash/googleanalyticsuniversal/readme.txt

 Tested up to: 4.4
 Stable tag: 1.0.0

-A super simple (only 2.66kB!) wordpress plugin that allows you to add Google Universal Analytics to your site.
+A super simple (< 3kB!) wordpress plugin that allows you to add Google Universal Analytics to your site.
 Based on Google Analytics plugin by Kevin Sylvestre.

 == Description ==